Times-0/Timeline/README.md

 # Extras
 You can use the following to add more features and customization to your cpps:
   - [FindFour AI](https://github.com/Times-0/Timeline-FindFourAI/) - An intelligent, human like bot, with whom you can play FindFour matches with.
+  - [Commands](https://github.com/Times-0/Timeline/blob/master/Timeline/Plugins/Commands) - Comes with Timeline by default.
+Enables users to use shortcut commands with the chat system.

 *Note: There maybe many other plugins not listed in the above list, the above are ones officially tested and found to be working and 100% legit*

 # Installation and Usage